Ms. Jackson: Content

 Lyrically, the song is a love profession to the mother of the narrator's romantic partner that examines the issues that arise from having a child out of wedlock.
 In the song, the narrator promises to support his child regardless of what happens.
 The instrumentation samples the Brothers Johnson's version (with various audio effects, prominently reversing) of "Strawberry Letter 23", by Shuggie Otis.

 Critical reception

 Billboard magazine wrote that song's message is genuine, noting its 1980s hip-hop sound and Outkast's "frantic" lyrics that emphasize the track's storyline.
 Reviewing the parent album, the same publication compared the track to an "old-school hip-hop love song" and called it "oh-so-radio-ready".
 Marci Kenon of Billboard called the "babies' mommas' mommas" hook memorable and later referred to the track as "infectious".

-"Ms. Jackson" is widely considered one of Outkast's best songs.
-In 2020, The Ringer ranked the song number five on their list of the 50 greatest Outkast songs, and in 2021, The Guardian ranked the song number six on their list of the 20 greatest Outkast songs.
+In 2020, The Ringer ranked the song number five on its list of the 50 greatest Outkast songs, and in 2021, The Guardian ranked the song number six on its list of the 20 greatest Outkast songs.